andrewcbancroft/datadaylife-blog/content/blog/machine-learning/predictive-analytics-vs-machine-learning-whats-the-difference.md

 title: "Predictive Analytics vs Machine Learning - What's the Difference?"
 author: "Andrew Bancroft"
 date:   2018-02-05
 description: "Are predictive analytics and machine learning the same thing?
-If they're not, what's the difference?"
+If they are not, what is the difference?"
 type: blog
 draft: false
 comments: true